jasmincl/correlaid-hackathon-spatialdata/README.md

 ### Landuse
 The data for landuse in Hamburg is provided in the repo as a sf-dataframe.
+The landuse data was extracted from a shapefile available on the [geofabrik download server](https://download.geofabrik.de/europe/germany/hamburg.html).

 ```R